-While there’s a lot of discussion, controversy, and hoopla about marijuana, especially as an increasing number of states adopt medical marijuana laws, it’s easy to overlook the plant’s nonpsychoactive cousin, hemp.
+While there’s a lot of discussions, controversy, and hoopla about marijuana, especially as an increasing number of states adopt medical marijuana laws, it’s easy to overlook the plant’s nonpsychoactive cousin, hemp.
 Even though you can’t get high from smoking or eating hemp and the plant hasn’t been granted medical use status, hemp seeds, hemp seed oil, and the plant itself have healthy and eco-friendly qualities that deserve our attention.

-Before I talk about the health and planet healing benefits, it’s time to dispel the smoke, per se, concerning the relationship between hemp and marijuana and the active ingredients in the latter, cannabdiol and THC.
+Before I talk about the health and planet healing benefits, it’s time to dispel the smoke, per se, concerning the relationship between hemp and marijuana and the active ingredients in the latter, cannabidiol and THC.

 Hemp (aka industrial hemp) and marijuana share the same genus and species (Cannabis sativa), but they are genetically distinct and come from different cultivars.
 Cultivars are varieties of a plant that have been intentionally created and selected through cultivation.
 Note that this is definitely not the same as genetic engineering (GMOs)!

 The three main cultivar groups of cannabis are cultivated for: